isar/isar/docs/docs/indexes.md

 ## Index type

 There are different types of indexes.
-Most of the time you'll want to use a `IndexType.value` index but hash indexes are more efficient.
+Most of the time, you'll want to use an `IndexType.value` index, but hash indexes are more efficient.

 ### Value index

-This is the default type and also the only allowed type for all properties that don't hold Strings or Lists.
+Value indexes are the default type and the only one allowed for all properties that don't hold Strings or Lists.
 Property values are used to build the index.
-In case of lists, the elements of the list are used.
+In the case of lists, the elements of the list are used.
 It is the most flexible but also space-consuming of the three index types.

 :::tip
-Use `IndexType.value` for primitives, Strings where you need `startsWith` where clauses and Lists if you want to search for individual elements.
+Use `IndexType.value` for primitives, Strings where you need `startsWith()` where clauses, and Lists if you want to search for individual elements.
 :::

 ### Hash index

-Strings and Lists can be hashed to greatly reduce the storage required by the index.
+Strings and Lists can be hashed to reduce the storage required by the index significantly.
 The disadvantage of hash indexes is that they can't be used for prefix scans (`startsWith` where clauses).

 :::tip
-Use `IndexType.hash` for Strings and Lists if you don't need `startsWith` and `elementEqualTo` where clauses.
+Use `IndexType.hash` for Strings and Lists if you don't need `startsWith`, and `elementEqualTo` where clauses.
 :::

 ### HashElements index

-String lists can either be hashed completely (using `IndexType.hash`) or the elements of the list can be hashed (using `IndexType.hashElements`) effectively creating a multi-entry index with hashed elements.
+String lists can be hashed as a whole (using `IndexType.hash`), or the elements of the list can be hashed separately (using `IndexType.hashElements`), effectively creating a multi-entry index with hashed elements.

 :::tip
 Use `IndexType.hashElements` for `List<String>` where you need `elementEqualTo` where clauses.